Have you used Google Trends?

 - West Palm Beach

-On the other hand, if you click through the subregions you can see the states that receive the least amount of popularity.
+On the other hand, if we click through the subregions, we can see the states that receive the least amount of popularity.
 So we wouldn’t waste any paid advertising there.

 How to Use Google Trends: Local SEO – Research Product Demand by Geography

 We’ve already touched on how different regions might respond to seasonal marketing in different ways.
 But geography also affects search trends in general, all year round.
 More than likely, there’s a higher demand for your product or service in a certain area.